 How to Get Started with MAEAP

-This comprehensive, voluntary, proactive program is designed to reduce farmers’ legal and environmental risks through a three-phase process: 1) education; 2) farm-specific risk assessment; and 3) on-farm verification that ensures the farmer has implemented environmentally sound practices.
-The program’s three systems — Farmstead ,Cropping and Livestock — each examine different aspects of the farm.
+This comprehensive, voluntary, proactive program is designed to reduce farmers’ legal and environmental risks through a three-phase process: 1) education; 2) farm-specific risk assessment and practice implementation; and 3) on-farm verification that ensure the farmer has implemented environmentally sound practices.
+The program’s four systems — Farmstead ,Cropping, Livestock and the newly developed Forest, Wetlands and Habitats System — each examine different aspects of the farm.
 After becoming MAEAP verified, a farm can display a MAEAP sign signifying that MAEAP partners recognize the farm is environmentally assured.

 To get started…